-Students in any Special Summer program ending before July 29, 2017 (including Summer Bridge), the deadline to accept your summer financial aid offer is 2 weeks before your program ends.
+Students in any Special Summer program ending before July 27, 2018, the deadline to accept your summer financial aid offer is 2 weeks before your program ends.

 Please contact Cal Student Central for more information and instructions.
 Please note that only matriculated UC students may be exempted from Summer Sessions fees.
 Please review the Veterans Benefits page for more information about the California College Veterans Fee Waiver Program.

 I have been accepted to the Summer Bridge Program.
 How do I apply for financial aid?

 As a Summer Bridge participant, your financial aid application process is identical to that of a newly admitted freshman.
 Simply follow the steps below.

 Complete both the 2017-18 and 2018-19 Free Application for Federal Student Aid (FAFSA) no later than May 1, 2018, and include UC Berkeley's federal school code (001312) on both applications.
 Dream Act students should complete both the 2017-18 and 2018-19 California Dream Act Application no later than May 1, 2018 and include UC Berkeley's federal school code (001312) on both applications.